magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ```

 By default the `test` task runs all the project namespaces, but you
-can restrict the namespaces to run `test` into by simply passing the
+can restrict the namespaces to run `test` into by passing to the
-namespaces you're interested in as follows:
+`test` task the namespaces you're interested in as follows:

 ```clj
 boot testing test -n valip.test.core -n valip.test.predicates